 I wonder if Archippus was there when they read the letter.
 Was he on the proverbial fence as to whether he would fulfill his calling?
 Was he waiting on a word from the Lord?
 A lot of people are.

 Here are the deets on Archippus.
 We have it on good evidence he was a preacher in Colossae.
-There’s pretty good evidence he went on to be the Bishop of Laodicea.
-He is also referenced as a “fellow soldier” in Paul’s letter to Philemon.
+There’s pretty good evidence he went on to be the bishop of Laodicea.
+He is also referenced as a “fellow soldier” in Paul’s letter to Philemon (v.
+2 NRSV).